oshiomah1/oshiomah1.github.io/_posts/2021-3-10-Week_8_Walkthrough.md

 <a href="https://www.ebi.ac.uk/interpro/search/sequence/">https://www.ebi.ac.uk/interpro/search/sequence/</a>

-This option is the best if you have a protein that's really unusual and you want to find out exactly what it is.
+This option is the best if you have a protein of interest and you want to find out exactly what it is.
 Interproscan uses a large suite of HMMs (probabilistic models that we won't go over in detail today) to give you a wealth of information about the protein sequence you provide.

 - Blastp (alignment-based)